To fight the scourge of open offices, ROOM sells rooms

 You might be asking yourself, enterprising reader, why you couldn’t just go to Home Depot, buy some supplies, and build your own in-office phone booth for way less than $3,500.
 Well, ROOM’s co-founders tried that.
 The result was…moist.

-Meisner-Jensen has design experience from the Danish digital agency Revolt that he started befor co-founding digital book service Mofibo and selling it to Storytel.
-“In my old job we had to go outside and take the class, and I’m from Copenhagen so that’s a pretty cold experience half the year.”
+Meisner-Jensen has design experience from the Danish digital agency Revolt that he started before co-founding digital book service Mofibo and selling it to Storytel.
+“In my old job we had to go outside and take the call, and I’m from Copenhagen so that’s a pretty cold experience half the year.”
 His co-founder Brian Chen started Y Combinator-backed smart suitcase company Bluesmart where he was VP of operations.
 They figured they could attack the office layout issue with hammers and saws.
 I mean, they do look like superhero alter-egos.

 “To combat the issues I myself would personally encounter with open offices, as well as colleagues, we tried to build a private ‘phone booth’ ourselves” says Meisner-Jensen.
 “We didn’t quite understand the specifics of air ventilation or acoustics at the time, so the booth got quite warm – warm enough that we coined it ‘the sweatbox.'”

 With ROOM, they got serious about the product.
 The 10 square foot ROOM One booth ships flat and can be assembled in under 30 minutes by two people with a hex wrench.
 All it needs is an outlet to plug into to power its light and ventilation fan.
 Each is built from 1088 recycled plastic bottles for noise cancelling so you’re not supposed to hear anything from outsides.
-The whole box is 100 percent recyclable plus ith can be torn down and rebuilt if your startup implodes and you’re being evicted from your office.
+The whole box is 100 percent recyclable plus it can be torn down and rebuilt if your startup implodes and you’re being evicted from your office.

 The ROOM One features a bar-height desk with outlets and a magnetic bulletin board behind it, though you’ll have to provide your own stool of choice.
 It actually designed not to be so comfy that you end up napping inside, which doesn’t seem like it’d be a problem with this somewhat cramped spot.
 “To solve the problem with noise at scale you want to provide people with space to take a call but not camp out all day” Meisner-Jensen notes.